Accounting for Unobserved Confounding in Domain Generalization: A Robust Optimization Perspective

 \section{A Robust Optimization Perspective}

-In this section we motivate a relaxation of the ideas presented using the language of robust optimization.
-One strategy is to optimize for the worst case loss across environments which ensures accurate prediction on any convex mixture of training environments \cite{ben2009robust}.
-The space of convex mixtures, however, can be restrictive.
-For instance, in high-dimensional systems perturbed data is likely occur at a new vertex not represented as a linear combination of training environments.
-We desire performance guarantees outside this convex hull.

-We consider in this section problems of the form of (\ref{robust_pop}) over an \textit{affine} combination of training losses, similarly to \cite{krueger2020out}, and show that they relate closely to the invariances presented in Proposition 1.
-Let $\Delta_{\eta}:=\{\{\alpha_e\}_{e\in\mathcal E}: \alpha_e \geq -\eta, \sum_{e\in\mathcal E} \alpha_e = 1\}$ be a collection of scalars and consider the set of distributions defined by $\mathcal P := \{\sum_{e\in\mathcal E} \alpha_e P_e : \{\alpha_e\} \in\Delta_{\eta}\}$, all affine combinations of distributions defined by the available environments. $\eta \in \mathbb R$ defines the strength of the extrapolation, $\eta = 0$ corresponds to a convex hull of distributions but above that value the space of distributions is richer, going beyond what has been observed: affine combinations amplify the strength of manipulations that generated the observed training environments.
-The following theorem presents an interesting upperbound to the robust problem (\ref{robust_pop}) with affine combinations of errors.
+In this section we motivate a relaxation of the ideas presented above using the language of robust optimization.
+For this purpose we consider a different kind of uncertainty set $\mathcal P$ in problems of the form of (\ref{robust_pop}) that specify an \textit{affine} combination of training losses.
+Let $\Delta_{\eta}:=\{\{\alpha_e:e\in\mathcal E\}: \alpha_e \geq -\eta, \sum_{e\in\mathcal E} \alpha_e = 1\}$ be a collection of scalars and consider the set of distributions defined by $\mathcal P := \{\sum_{e\in\mathcal E} \alpha_e P_e : \{\alpha_e:e\in\mathcal E\} \in\Delta_{\eta}\}$. $\eta \in \mathbb R$ defines the strength of the extrapolation, $\eta = 0$ corresponds to a convex hull of distributions\footnote{\cite{krueger2020out} have noted that in high-dimensional systems perturbed data is likely to occur at a new vertex not represented as a linear combination of training environments.} and for $\eta > 0$ the space of distributions defined by $\mathcal P$ is richer, going beyond what has been observed, amplifying the "strength" of manipulations that generated the observed training environments and explored in more detail in section \ref{sec_rob_inter}.